 Tip 2: Use Algebraic Verification Methodically

 When using algebraic verification, it is crucial to be methodical.
-Start by assuming f(x₁) = f(x₂) and then carefully manipulate the equation to isolate x₁ and x₂.
-Ensure that each step in your algebraic manipulation is valid and clearly justified.
+Start by assuming f(x₁) = f(x₂) and then carefully manipulate the equation to isolate x₁ and x₂. check that each step in your algebraic manipulation is valid and clearly justified.
 If you encounter a situation where you cannot definitively prove that x₁ = x₂, or if you can find a counterexample, then the function is not one-to-one.

-For instance, to verify if f(x) = (x + 1) / (x - 1) is one-to-one, set f(x₁) = f(x₂), which gives (x₁ + 1) / (x₁ - 1) = (x₂ + 1) / (x₂ - 1).
+Here's a good example: to verify if f(x) = (x + 1) / (x - 1) is one-to-one, set f(x₁) = f(x₂), which gives (x₁ + 1) / (x₁ - 1) = (x₂ + 1) / (x₂ - 1).
 Cross-multiplying, we get (x₁ + 1)(x₂ - 1) = (x₂ + 1)(x₁ - 1).
-Expanding both sides, we have x₁x₂ - x₁ + x₂ - 1 = x₁x₂ - x₂ + x₁ - 1.
-Simplifying, we get -x₁ + x₂ = x₁ - x₂, which leads to 2x₂ = 2x₁, and finally, x₁ = x₂.
+Because of that, expanding both sides, we have x₁x₂ - x₁ + x₂ - 1 = x₁x₂ - x₂ + x₁ - 1.
+Think about it: simplifying, we get -x₁ + x₂ = x₁ - x₂, which leads to 2x₂ = 2x₁, and finally, x₁ = x₂.
 Thus, the function is one-to-one.

 Tip 3: Pay Attention to the Domain